11 Destinations Ideas for Solo Female Travelers

 If you prefer to explore a smaller, quainter side of France, head to the Alsace region, which shares a border, as well as many cultural and culinary traditions, with Germany.
 It’s also home to several incredibly cute small towns (officially called “Les Plus Beaux Villages de France” or, “the most beautiful villages in France”), the most famous of which is probably Colmar.
 It’s known for its colorful Renaissance buildings but also happens to be a great jumping off point for cycling around the surrounding countryside.
 I found it very easy to rent an electric bike from self-service rental company, Le Vélo Libre, (tip: they have a map of all their recommended bike routes on the wall, along with QR codes) and spend a day cycling through nearby medieval towns, and tasting my way through the region’s wines.

-Although I spent my solo weekend staying at Hotel Les Haras in Strasbourg (the region’s capital), if I were to plan the trip again, I would choose to stay in Colmar instead.
+I spent my solo weekend staying at Hotel Les Haras in Strasbourg (the region’s capital) and loved the location and on-site hammam, which made it perfect for my mid-fall trip. if I were to plan the trip again, I would choose to stay in Colmar instead.
 La Maison des Têtes comes highly recommended.

 7. Malta